- faculty profiles

 Hartmut Lenz joined Soka University in 2014 and currently holds the position of Professor of International Relations.
-Previously he has been a lecturer at the London School of Economics, a John F. Kennedy Fellow at Harvard University and a Nuffield Fellow at Oxford University.
+Previously he has been a lecturer and Leverhulme Fellow at the London School of Economics, a Visiting Scholar at Harvard University, and a Nuffield Fellow at Oxford University.

 His current research includes two main projects: "Domestic Constraints on Bargaining on the Intergovernmental Treaty Negotiations", which examines the impact of public opinion on intergovernmental negotiations, and a second project on "Effective Multilateralism and Regional Cooperation", which compares the impact of institutional structures on efficiency and conflict in regional cooperation.

 Hartmut Lenz has won several major research grants including a Grant-in-Aid Kakenhi (C) grant (2019-23), Leverhulme grant – London School of Economics (2011-14), Economic and Social Research Council (ESRC) Ph.D.
 Scholarship, 2005–07